Understanding the impacts of dementia on vision can help family caregivers create a safe environment for loved ones.

 - Make full use of adaptive tools such as remote controls and telephones with large buttons to provide the senior with ample opportunities for independence.

 - Confirm the senior has regular access to eye care, and notify the ophthalmologist of the senior’s dementia diagnosis.

-Our experienced team specializes in memory care in Rochester Hills, MI and the surrounding areas and can help implement these tips and more to lessen the impacts of dementia on vision.
+Our experienced team specializes in dementia care in St. Clair County, MI and the surrounding area and can help implement these tips and more to lessen the impacts of dementia on vision.
 Contact Relevar Home Care at 888-493-3513 for more information.